RodrigoEC/RodrigoEC/README.md

 ## Hi!
 I'm [Rodrigo](https://rodrigoec.github.io/).

-Hey, I'm Rodrigo, a student of Computer Science at UFCG, Brazil.
-I'm currently working at ePol a project of the Federal Police in association with Software Practices Laboratory (Splab) at UFCG.
+I'm a student of Computer Science at UFCG in Brazil.
+I'm currently working at ePol, a project of the Federal Police in association with Software Practices Laboratory (Splab) at UFCG.

-:seedling: - I'm currently learning: Flask & CSS & How to create navegator extensions
+:seedling: - I'm currently interested in: Flask & CSS & HTML & Python & How to create navegator extensions

-:computer: - I'm currentlye working at ePol
+:computer: - I'm currently working at ePol

 <br>